 Eating Keto at Epcot

 So, what do you think?
 If you are living a Keto Lifestyle, how do you think you would manage at Epcot?
 I promise you that if I can do it, anyone can!
 Please let me know your thoughts in the comments below!
-This post is part of a four-part series where I shared what I ate staying in Ketosis in each parks.
+This post is part of a four-part series where I shared what I ate while staying in Ketosis in each park.
 Here are the links to the posts detailing what I ate in each of the other parks: